UrkiMimi/Saberfetch/README.md

 - Display more per rendering counters other than FPS

 ## What if I want to compile this mod?
-I used Visual Studio 2022 and BeatSaberModdingTools[https://marketplace.visualstudio.com/items?itemName=Zingabopp.BeatSaberModTemplates] to create this mod.
-However Rider should work too.
+I used Visual Studio 2022 and [BeatSaberModdingTools](https://marketplace.visualstudio.com/items?itemName=Zingabopp.BeatSaberModTemplates) to create this mod.
+However Rider should work with compiling the mod.

 ## Example preview
 <img width="349" height="296" alt="image" src="https://github.com/user-attachments/assets/341656de-9910-4600-a9ee-9c3f3c2a17a6" />